AnswerDotAI/cold-compress/README.md

 }
 ```

-And more importantly, please cite the following works that correspond to the methods you used:
+But more importantly, please cite the following works that correspond to the methods you used:

 ## Recent Global